AlexCo1d/Alex/200-Course & Project/UNNC-Project/Paper Manuscript.md

 - Herein, X ∈ ℕ1×N represents the output prediction mask, and c ∈ ℕ1×C represents the predicted category.
 By substituting Equation (4) we obtain:
 - #formula
 - Where Median is the median function, and Wc is the obtained classification weight matrix.

+## Metrics

-- During the prediction phase, we utilize the Dice coefficient to assess the segmentation performance of the model.
+- During the prediction phase, we utilize the Dice coefficient to assess the segmentation performance of the model as the metric.
 As a widely recognized performance metric in the domain of medical image segmentation, the Dice coefficient effectively gauges the quality and accuracy of segmentation.
 The formula for calculating the Dice coefficient is:
 - #formula
 - Here 'pred' corresponds to the predicted mask, while 'true' stands for the actual mask.
 The value of the Dice coefficient ranges between 0 and 1, where a value closer to 1 indicates that the predicted segmentation result is more aligned with the true segmentation result.
 Throughout the experiment, we compute the Dice coefficient for the predicted and true masks for each image in the test set.
 Subsequently, we average these values to derive the overall Dice coefficient for the test samples, thereby evaluating the comprehensive segmentation effect of the model.

 ## Network Training
+### Data augmentation
+-
-Data augmentation, epoch, freeze, learning rate, fine-tuning
+, epoch, freeze, learning rate, fine-tuning
 ## Comparison

 # Results